Anonymous-Y/my_website/_teaching/2022-zuel-frontier.md

 Please send me the name of your paper before May 13th.

-The list of papers that you can choose to present:
+You can choose from the following papers to present:

 **Risks and Returns of Cryptocurrency** (RFS, 2021)